brodycj/create-react-native-module/README.md

   view: Boolean, /* Generate the package as a very simple native view component (Default: false) */
   objectClassName: String, /* The name of the object class to be exported by both JavaScript and native code.
 Default: (name in PascalCase) */
   platforms: Array | String, /* Platforms the library will be created for.
 (Default: ['android', 'ios']) */
-  packageIdentifier: String, /* [Android] The Java package identifier used by the Android module (Default: com.reactlibrary) */
+  androidPackageId: String, /* [Android] The Java package identifier used by the Android module (Default: com.reactlibrary) */
   tvosEnabled: Boolean, /* Generate the module with tvOS build enabled (requires react-native-tvos fork, with minimum version of 0.60, and iOS platform to be enabled) */
   githubAccount: String, /* The github account where the library is hosted (Default: `github_account`) */
   authorName: String, /* The author's name (Default: `Your Name`) */